nelsondca/Java-Client-Server-Banking-Application/README.md

 User Guide

-Setting Up the Application:
+Setting Up the Application

-Server Setup:
+(Server Setup)

 Start the server application.

 The server listens for client connections and handles requests.

-Client Setup:
+(Client Setup)

 Launch the client application (Requester).

 Connect to the server using the specified IP address and port.

-Using the Application:
+sign the Application

-Registration and Login:
+(Registration and Login)

 New users can register by providing their name, email, password, address, and PPS number.
 Existing users can log in using their email, password, and PPS number.